cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 - MGF, the mask generation function

 Outputs:
-- encoded_message, an octet string of length k
+- blinded_message, an octet string of length k
 - inv, an octet string of length k

 Errors: